owldance/hootNAS/hoot-os/iso-assets/README.md

-If the script [build-hootiso.sh](/hoot-os/build-hootiso.sh) can't find a `/hoot-os/iso-assets/boot` directory, it will extract the assets from the `iso-assets.tar.gz` tarball, which ships with the hootNAS source code.
+If the script [build-hootiso.sh](/hoot-os/build-hootiso.sh) can't find a `/hoot-os/iso-assets/boot` directory, it will extract the assets from the `iso-assets.tar.gz` tarball, which are included in this repository, you don't need to download anyting.